 Spring semester: January - May

-Students are registered through the SIS Office of International Program Development for up to six (6) AU-CSI exchange credits (SIS-674).
-These exchange credits cover research and internship credits only.
-Both internship and research credits will be registered with the name of the AU faculty member who is supervising the student’s work.
+Students are registered through the SIS Office of International Programs for up to six (6) AU-CSI exchange credits (SIS-674).
+These exchange credits cover research credits only.
+Credits will be registered with the name of the AU faculty member who is supervising the student’s work.

 Students are required to meet with their AU academic advisor and obtain formal pre-approval before enrolling at CSI.
 This ensures that all credits earned on the Program can be applied toward the student’s AU degree.

-CSI works with students to match them with research supervisors from BEIDA and internship positions before students leave for the China.
+CSI works with students to match them with research supervisors from BEIDA before students leave for the China.